weiribao/flow-go/crypto/README.md

     * membership checks in G1 and G2 are using a naive scalar multiplication by the group order.

  * Future features:
-    * tools for BLS aggregations and batch verification
+    * BLS multi signature, including aggregations and batch verification
     * membership checks in G1 and G2 using [Bowe's method](https://eprint.iacr.org/2019/814.pdf)
     * support a G1/G2 swap (signatures on G2 and public keys on G1)